Certseeds/vitebooks/科拉克斯/恐惧的价值/base.md

 作者: Gav Thorpe

-Transhuman dread, multiplied and turned back upon those who would wield it
+On the Cover: Transhuman dread, multiplied and turned back upon those who would wield it